 Cost for SEM

-Since Bing Ads has less competitors bidding on keywords, there is a lower expenditure on your Bing ad campaigns.
+Since Bing Ads has fewer competitors bidding on keywords, there is a lower expenditure on your Bing ad campaigns.
 In fact, some businesses can spend 20-35% less on Bing Ads than on Google Ads.
 Regarding Cost-Per-Click (CPC), the average CPC for Bing was $7.99 while it was $20.08 for Google, according to ReportGarden.
 Furthermore, the average cost-per-click on Bing Ads can be up to 70% lower!

 However, it’s important to keep in mind that Bing and Google get different traffic.
 Since Bing has less traffic than Google, the CPC is typically less expensive.
 This lower CPC could potentially mean a higher Return-On-Investment (ROI) if you can capitalise on the right keyword at the right time.
 In some cases though, Bing Ads can have lower traffic quality, so advertisers end up paying more for conversion compared to Google Ads.